Visit the National Waterways Museum

 Designated of national importance, most of our ‘museum collection’ is housed between the two national waterways museums.
 However, you can also find important, treasured items on loan at Anderton Boat Lift Visitor Centre, Standedge Tunnel Visitor Centre and the Canal Museum, Stoke Bruerne.
 Together it forms the most comprehensive collection of artefacts that tell the story of Britain’s canals and navigable rivers over the last 300 hundred years.
 The collection includes over 12,000 objects and 68 historic boats, plus the national waterways archive.

 Although the locals still fondly remember us as 'The Boat Museum', you'll discover more than just boats here.
-We’re passionate about protecting, preserving and promoting the UK’s waterway heritage and identity.
+When you visit Ellesmere port, you'll see that we’re passionate about protecting, preserving and promoting the UK’s waterway heritage and identity.
 Through grants and your donations, we’re helping to redefine the concept of a museum for the 21st century, Step aboard and find out more...

 The ticket price is your annual pass.
 It now allows you to return as many times as you like during a 12 month period.